Stock market today: Wall Street drifts again in mixed trading as oil prices stay weighed down

 NEW YORK (AP) — U.S. stocks are still largely stuck in place Wednesday as Wall Street continues to recalibrate following its sharp recent swings.

-The S&P 500 was 0.2% higher and on track for a third straight day of quiet, mixed trading.
+The S&P 500 was virtually unchanged and on track for a third straight day of quiet, mixed trading.
 Its movements have become much calmer after the index screamed to its best week of the year last week, which itself came after months of painful losses.

 A swift rise in the 10-year yield that began in the summer had earlier knocked the S&P 500 down by more than 10% from its peak for the year.
 The 10-year yield briefly topped 5% to reach its highest level since 2007, as it caught up with the Federal Reserve's main interest rate, which is above 5.25% and at its highest level since 2001.